Scoring Nim: The rules of Scoring Nim

+The following conclusions are presented here as preliminary observations in order to illustrate the dependence of optimal play on the value of the bonus $N$; a general theoretical framework justifying them will be established in subsequent sections.
 In this initial position, the optimal move for the first player is: \begin{itemize} \item Moves to $(5,4,1)$ when $N\leq -4$, \item Moves to $(1,4,2)$ or $(0,4,2)$ when $-4\leq N\leq -1$, \item Moves to $(0,4,2)$ when $-1\leq N\leq 1$, \item Moves to $(1,4,2)$ when $1\leq N\leq 4$, \item Moves to $(5,4,1)$ when $4\leq N$. \end{itemize} As shown above, the optimal move selection at each position depends on the value of $N$.
 When $|N|$ is sufficiently large, the score is significantly influenced by whether the last stone is taken.
 In both the normal and mis\`ere play versions of Nim, the optimal move is to $(5,4,1)$, which we refer to as {\it the Nim-winning strategy}.
 On the other hand, when $N=0$, the best move is to maximize the number of stones taken by transitioning to $(0,4,2)$, which we refer to as {\it the greedy strategy}.
 However, it is important to note that there are also values of $N$ for which other moves become optimal.
 For example, when $N=3$, the optimal sequence of moves is:

 In this case, the first player takes $8$ stones and earns $8$ points, while the second player takes $3$ stones and, with the bonus, obtains $3+N=6$ points.
 Intuitively, these intermediate strategies can be understood as moves that force the opponent into a position where neither the Nim-winning strategy nor the greedy strategy is particularly effective.
-A detailed discussion of these intermediate strategies for such values of $N$ will be provided in Section 6.
+A detailed discussion of these intermediate strategies for such values of $N$ will be provided in Section \ref{sec6}.

-\section{The Payoff Function and Recursion Formula}
+\section{The payoff function and recursion formula}

-Scoring Nim is a constant-sum game in which the total points of both players always add up to $|\bm{p}|+N$ when starting from the position $\bm{p}$.
+Scoring Nim is a constant-sum game in which the total points of both players always add up to $|\boldsymbol{p}|+N$ when starting from the position $\boldsymbol{p}$.
 Therefore, treating it as a zero-sum game, we assume that each player aims to maximize the final score difference, i.e.,